 Like DEX and decentralized lending and borrowing protocols, smart contracts on derivative and synthetic protocols eliminate the need of users to find one another.
 Instead, users interact directly with the protocol, which determines exchange rates, collateral requirements and interest rates and handles the storage and management of the protocol capital in smart contracts called liquidity pools.
-Collateral requirements and interest rates are determined algorithmically based on market forces.
 Many of these protocols also rely on overcollateralization.
 Some of these protocols also include governance tokens that give holders the ability to propose and vote on improvement proposals to adjust features such as permitted assets, collateral requirements and interest rates.

-An example of a protocol used to issue derivatives or synthetic protocols is Maker.
-Under DACS, Maker is included in the Active DAO Industry.
+Examples of protocols used to issue derivatives or synthetic protocols are Maker and Ondo.
+Under DACS, Maker and Ondo are included in the Yield Industry.